Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Recovery (evening)Rest, light activitiesOptional entertainment reading

 Many people make the mistake of checking email and newsletters first thing in the morning.
 This consumes your best cognitive energy on other people's priorities.
+Instead, tackle your most important work first, then use a mid-morning or lunch break for your inbox review.

-7. Practice Digital Minimalism
+7. What Does Digital Minimalism Actually Look Like?

 The Three Principles